swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 In a similar vein, we considered `SWIFT_TESTING_XCTEST_INTEROP_MODE=off` as a way to completely turn off interoperability.
-Some projects may additionally have an issue handling trait that promotes warnings to errors, which means that warning-only mode could still cause test failures.
+Some projects may additionally have an issue handling trait that promotes warnings to errors, which means that advisory mode could still cause test failures.

 However, in the scenario above, we think users who set up tests to elevate warnings as errors would be interested in increased visibility of testing issues